top of page

 The noun 'mausoleum' originates from the Greek word 'Mausolos,' the name of a powerful ruler in the ancient city of Halicarnassus, located in present-day Turkey.
 After Mausolos' death in the 4th century BCE, his widow Artemisia commissioned the construction of an elaborate and monumental tomb in his honor.
 This tomb, known as the Mausoleum at Halicarnassus, was considered one of the Seven Wonders of the Ancient World due to its architectural grandeur and artistic significance.
 Over time, the term 'mausoleum' became synonymous with any large, impressive tomb or a building specifically designed to hold the remains of a deceased person or a family.
 The etymology of 'mausoleum' reflects its historical association with the magnificent tomb of Mausolos and its subsequent broader application to similar commemorative structures throughout history.

-Quiz: Find the meaning of mausoleum
+Find the correct meaning of the noun mausoleum:

 Try Again!